Djhayes72195/Political-Affiliation-with-BERT/README.md

     - Use the tweet chunks to train BERT paired with a linear NN classifier.
 This tends to take 7-10 hours.
     - Once BERT has trained over however many EPOCHS specified (we had the most success with 5), a csv containg the results for the run will be written.

+"evaluation.ipynb" takes the results from the classifier and performs some simple operations/calculations

+"evaluation.ipynb" steps:

+    - Rewrite output from classifytweets.py for readability.
+Removes "Text" column, converts Democrat to 0 and Republican to 1, then writes the resulting dataframe as       a csv in Data_for_evaluation.
+Calculates chunk-wise accuracy.
+    - Creates user-level dataframe where each prediction in the most common prediction among chunks belonging to a particular user.
+Calculates user-wise accuracy.
+    - A function to calculate the confusion matrix for either user-level or chunk-level results is also included.

 Plans for the future: